openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 **Creating a Resource File**

-You can create a sub-directory and its files under the **resources** directory based on the preceding descriptions of the qualifiers sub-directories and resource group sub-directories.
+You can create a subdirectory and its files under the **resources** directory based on the preceding descriptions of the qualifiers subdirectories and resource group subdirectories.

 DevEco Studio provides a wizard for you to create resource directories and resource files.

 - Creating a Resource Directory and Resource File

   Right-click the **resources** directory and choose **New > Resource File**.

-  If no qualifier is selected, the file is created in a resource type sub-directory under **base**.
-If one or more qualifiers are selected, the system automatically generates a sub-directory and creates the file in this sub-directory.

-  The created sub-directory is automatically named in the format of **Qualifiers.Resource type**.
-For example, if you create a sub-directory by setting **Orientation** to **Vertical** and **Resource type** to **Graphic**, the system automatically generates a sub-directory named **vertical.graphic**.
+If no qualifier is selected, the file is created in a resource type subdirectory under **base**.
+If one or more qualifiers are selected, the system automatically generates a subdirectory and creates the file in this subdirectory.
+To select a qualifier, highlight it under **Available qualifiers** and click the right arrow.
+To deselect a qualifier, highlight it under **Selected qualifiers** and click the left arrow.
+In **File name**, enter the name of the resource file to create.
+In **Resource type**, select the type of the resource group, which is **element** by default.
+In **Root Element**, select a resource type.
+The created subdirectory is automatically named in the format of *Qualifiers.Resource group type*.
+For example, if you create a subdirectory by setting **Color Mode** to **Dark** and **Resource type** to **Element**, the system automatically generates a subdirectory named **dark.element**.

   ![create-resource-file-1](figures/create-resource-file-1.png)

 - Creating a Resource Directory

-  Right-click the **resources** directory and choose **New > Resource Directory**.
-This operation creates a sub-directory only.
+  Right-click the **resources** directory and choose **New > Resource Directory** to create a subdirectory only.
+By default, the **base** subdirectory is created.
+You can create qualifiers subdirectories as required, by specifying the qualifier and resource group type.

-  Select a resource group type and set qualifiers.
-Then the system automatically generates the sub-directory name.
-The sub-directory is automatically named in the format of **Qualifiers.Resource group**.
-For example, if you create a sub-directory by setting **Orientation** to **Vertical** and **Resource type** to **Graphic**, the system automatically generates a sub-directory named **vertical.graphic**.

   ![create-resource-file-2](figures/create-resource-file-2.png)

 - Creating a Resource File

-  Right-click a sub-directory under **resources** and choose **New > *XXX* Resource File**.
-This operation creates a resource file under this sub-directory.

-  For example, you can create an element resource file in the **element** sub-directory.
+  Right-click a subdirectory under **resources** and choose **New > *XXX* Resource File**.
+This operation creates a resource file under this subdirectory.
+For example, you can create an element resource file in the **element** subdirectory.

   ![create-resource-file-3](figures/create-resource-file-3.png)